Outstanding Faculty Service Award

 7. University Recruitment and Outreach

-Recruitment Efforts: The nominee should have actively participated in or led university recruitment efforts aimed at attracting historically underrepresented and at-risk students.
+Recruitment Efforts: The nominee should have actively participated in or led university recruitment efforts focused on attracting students from a wide range of backgrounds and those who may face additional challenges.
 This includes developing outreach programs, attending recruitment events, and building relationships with community organizations.

-Outreach Initiatives: The nominee should have developed or significantly contributed to outreach initiatives that promote the university's commitment to diversity and inclusion.
+Outreach Initiatives: The nominee should have developed or significantly contributed to outreach initiatives that promote the university’s welcoming and supportive environment.
 This may include partnerships with local schools, community organizations, and other institutions.

 8. Course and Curriculum Development

 Impact on Student Access and Success: The nominee should have led or significantly contributed to course and curriculum redesign initiatives aimed at improving student access and success.
-This includes developing new courses or modifying existing ones to make them more inclusive and accessible to historically underrepresented and at-risk students.
+This includes developing new courses or modifying existing ones to make them more welcoming and attainable for all students.

 Past Recipients